pyocd/pyOCD/docs/debug_probes.md

     By disabling deferred transfers, all writes take effect immediately.
 However, performance is negatively affected.
 - `cmsis_dap.limit_packets` (bool, default False) Restrict CMSIS-DAP backend to using a single in-flight command at a time.
 This is useful on some systems where USB is problematic, in particular virtual machines.

+#### Microchip EDBG

+The Microchip (previously Atmel) EDBG probe firmware, at the time of this writing, provides a CMSIS-DAP v1 interface.
+On macOS, reading command responses always times out.
+The probe works on other OSes, however.

 ### STLink